SEE HERE if you are entitled to an installment of R$ 600 or R$ 3,000 of Emergency Aid in AUGUST

 EMERGENCY AID 2022; RETROACTIVE EMERGENCY AID

-July is coming to an end, but the Emergency Aid is still being paid to those who did not make the withdrawal in the correct period.
+July is coming to an end, but the Emergency Aid is still being paid to those who did not withdraw in the correct period.
 Including some groups of exclusive beneficiaries.

 This part is called Retroactive Emergency Aid.
 Check out new rules for consultation of Emergency Aid 2022: